lfe-cds/CDS-Registration/specifications/cdsc-wg1-02.md

 The fields included in JSON object are the fields the Client intends to update with the submitted fields' values.
 If a field is not included in the `PATCH` request, the Server MUST leave the field unmodified from its current value.

-The following are fields that MAY be included in the `PATCH` request, and modification MUST be supported by Servers:
+The following are fields that MAY be included in the `PATCH` request body, and modification MUST be supported by Servers:

 * `status` - Servers MUST only accept a value of `closed` from the Client.
 * `scope` - Servers MUST evaluate the updated scope for whether another user authorization is required.